leodeslf/leaf/src/content/notes/se/data_structures.md

 #### Complete Binary Tree

 It's a tree that shares features among the perfect binary tree, but there might be some differences.
-The main difference is that *not every parent node has to have two childs*.
+The main difference is that *not every parent node has to have two children*.

 Conditions: